 During the Kyoto Protocol's second commitment period (2013 to 2020), the calculation of emissions and commitments has changed due to the revised, internationally agreed methodological and reporting guidelines for greenhouse gas emissions.
 Compared with the Kyoto Protocol's first commitment period (2008 to 2012), Finland's emissions level has risen by one to four per cent, depending on the year.
 The emissions level is influenced, for example, by the revised GWP values (global warming potential) used in commensurating greenhouse gases, the allocation of emissions and the methodological changes made.

-The data are based on report to be submitted by Statistics Finland to the European Commission by 15 January 2020 concerning emissions in 1990 to 2018.
+The data are based on report to be submitted by Statistics Finland to the UNFCCC by 15 April 2021 concerning emissions in 1990 to 2019.